Report reveals an estimated 1 in 6 adult women had experienced violence by a partner

 Source: SBS

-Seven in ten women abused by their partners choose not to leave - despite some experiencing shocking violence, according to the Australian Bureau of Statistics.
-Its analysis found about half wished to go, but felt they were unable - some because they couldn't afford it.
+Seven in ten women abused by their partners choose not to leave - despite some experiencing shocking violence.
+That's according to the Australian Bureau of Statistics.
+It analysis found about half wished to go, but felt they were unable - some because they couldn't afford it.

 Source: SBS